JulianEducation/CommandLineBasics/shell.md

 A *package* is often a program, though it can be something more granular than a program, like perhaps a programming library meant to be used within a larger program.
 So package managers are used to install, uninstall or query for programs and tools we may want to have available.

-Recall that we're using a Debian machine (or confirm it for yourself again via `lsb_release -i`).
+Recall that we're using a Ubuntu machine (or confirm it for yourself again via `lsb_release -i`).
-The Debian distribution gives you a package manager called `apt`, which stands for *Advanced Package Tool*.
+The Ubuntu distribution gives you a package manager called `apt`, which stands for *Advanced Package Tool*.

 Let's use it to install something we don't have installed already, a program called `ripgrep` which we'll talk about in the next section.